kerautret/SpheroRealMaze/README.md

 # SpheroRealMaze
-Program to apply the right hand algorithm to solve real maze
+Program to apply the right hand algorithm to solve real maze like this one: